Are You Ready?

 It is important to note:

 In the AVSDA training program you do not receive a fully trained dog, ready to come to your aid when needed.
-Instead, you are your own (or your AVSDA foster) dog's trainer.
-Though the goal in training your own Service Dog for PTS is to help you regulate and reduce symptoms, it is important to know adding a new family member, especially a young, still-learning-canine one, can increase the very stress the dog is intended to help reduce.
+Instead, you are your own dog's trainer.
+Though the goal in training your own service dog for PTS is to help you regulate and reduce symptoms, it is important to know adding a new family member, especially a young, still-learning-canine one, can increase the very stress the dog is intended to help reduce.

 Having to get up, get dressed, and walk your dog several times every day

 Going out to practice training in public settings